Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 # 🎖 Teaching, Mentorship and Service
 * Paper reviewer
   * ACM Conference on Human Factors in Computing Systems (CHI), 2025
+  * ACM Conference on Human Factors in Computing Systems (CHI), 2026
 * Student volunteer
   * ACM Symposium on User Interface Software and Technology (UIST), 2025
 <!--# 🎖 Honors and Awards-->